BietSoft/brixx.docs/brixx-bpmn-editor/README.md

 Select [Finish]

 After installation, the Brixx BPMN-Editor is available at [`http://localhost:3000`](http://localhost:3000)
-The Brixx BPMN-Editor is opened in the standard browser or click the link above.
+The Brixx BPMN-Editor is opened in the standard browser or use the link above.

 <img src="../assets/images/bpmn-editor-power-shell.webp" style="margin-bottom: -5px; width: 600px;" />